ibm-cloud-docs/containers/cs_storage_block.md

     Events:
       FirstSeen	LastSeen	Count	From								SubObjectPath	Type		Reason			Message
       ---------	--------	-----	----								-------------	--------	------			-------
-      3m		3m		1	{ibm.io/ibmc-file 31898035-3011-11e7-a6a4-7a08779efd33 }			Normal		Provisioning		External provisioner is provisioning volume for claim "default/my-persistent-volume-claim"
+      3m		3m		1	{ibm.io/ibmc-block 31898035-3011-11e7-a6a4-7a08779efd33 }			Normal		Provisioning		External provisioner is provisioning volume for claim "default/my-persistent-volume-claim"
-      3m		1m		10	{persistentvolume-controller }							Normal		ExternalProvisioning	cannot find provisioner "ibm.io/ibmc-file", expecting that a volume for the claim is provisioned either manually or via external software
+      3m		1m		10	{persistentvolume-controller }							Normal		ExternalProvisioning	cannot find provisioner "ibm.io/ibmc-block", expecting that a volume for the claim is provisioned either manually or via external software
-      1m		1m		1	{ibm.io/ibmc-file 31898035-3011-11e7-a6a4-7a08779efd33 }			Normal		ProvisioningSucceeded	Successfully provisioned volume pvc-0d787071-3a67-11e7-aafc-eef80dd2dea2
+      1m		1m		1	{ibm.io/ibmc-block 31898035-3011-11e7-a6a4-7a08779efd33 }			Normal		ProvisioningSucceeded	Successfully provisioned volume pvc-0d787071-3a67-11e7-aafc-eef80dd2dea2

     ```
     {: screen}

-9.  {: #app_volume_mount}To mount the PVC to your deployment, create a configuration `.yaml` file.
+9.  {: #app_volume_mount}To mount the PV to your deployment, create a configuration `.yaml` file and specify the PVC that binds the PV.

     ```
     apiVersion: apps/v1beta1